SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slime.md

 | LSM6DSR + IST8306                                  | [store.kouno.xyz](https://store.kouno.xyz/products/lsm6dsr-ist8306-module)   |

 ### Buttons
 Push buttons and momentary switches are utilized to control the tracker.
-Multiple button configurations are supported.
-A tracker can be equipped with either a reset button, a user button, or both.
+The functions of this button—Reset, Calibration, Pairing, Deep Sleep, and entering DFU Mode—depend on the number of press combinations.
+A tracker can be equipped with either a reset button, a user-specified (SW0) button, or both.

 The reset button is designed to support all functionalities.
-If an user-specific button is available, it will be utilized instead.
+If an user-specified button (SW0) is defined, it will be utilized instead.

 If a button is unavailable, tweezers can be used to short the pins for the initial tracker setup.

 ### Switches
 A slide switch can be used to physically disconnect a battery.
 Some boards have a high standby power draw and will require a switch.

-If a switch is not utilized, a tracker can enter deep sleep mode by pressing and holding down the user-specific button.
+If a switch is not utilized, a tracker can enter Deep Sleep mode by pressing and holding down the user-specified button (SW0).

 ### Batteries
 Most boards support a 3.7V Li-ion/LiPo battery.
 Typically, these batteries have a maximum charge rate of 1C, which corresponds to a one-hour charge time.
 Do not use a battery if its charge rating will be exceeded.